-The current state of the art in GRE is dominated the Incremental Algorithm (IA) of Dale and Reiter [5], which has served as a starting point for later models which sought to extend the expressiveness and coverage of GRE [10, 14, 15, 17, 22].
-The IA was proposed as a better match to human referential behaviour relative to some predecessors, notably Dale's [4] Full Brevity (FB) and Greedy (GR) heuristics, which emphasise brevity as the main determinant of adequacy.
+The current state of the art in GRE is dominated by versions of the Incremental Algorithm (IA) of Dale and Reiter (1995).
+This was proposed as a better match to human referential behaviour relative to some predecessors, notably Dale's (1989) Full Brevity (FB) and Greedy (GR) heuristics, which emphasise brevity as the main determinant of adequacy.
 In contrast, the IA performs hillclimbing along a predetermined list of domain attributes.
-This preference order reflects general or domain-specific preferences, which is the main reason for the IA's predicted superiority.
-However, the preference order strongly impacts the IA's performance, since in a domain with n attributes, there are in principle n! different incremental algorithms.
+This preference order, (PO) reflects general or domain-specific preferences, which is the main reason for the IA's predicted superiority.
+However, the PO strongly impacts the IA's performance, since in a domain with n attributes, there are in principle n! different incremental algorithms.

-Few empirical evaluations have been conducted in this area, and those that were done were limited to descriptions of objects that can be identified with only a few clearly distinguishable attributes like colour or type.
-[13] and [9] compared the IA to some alternative models, using the COCONUT dialogue corpus, where pieces of furniture are described with four attributes at most.
-[24] used a small corpus of descriptions of drawers, using colour and location attributes only.
+Few empirical evaluations have been conducted in this area, and those that were done were limited to simple object descriptions.
+Jordan and Walker (2005) and Gupta and Stent (2005) compared the IA to some alternative models, using the COCONUT dialogue corpus, where pieces of furniture are described with four attributes at most.
+Viethen and Dale (2006) used a small corpus of descriptions of drawers, using colour and location attributes only.
 Apart from using simple domains, these studies meet the transparency requirements mentioned above to a very limited degree.
-Though COCONUT dialogues were elicited against a well-defined domain, [12] has emphasised that reference, in COCONUT, was often intended to satisfy intentions over and above identification.
-Thus, evaluating the IA against this data may not have done justice to a content determination strategy designed solely to achieve this aim.
-Furthermore, Gupta and Stent used an evaluation metric that included aspects of the syntactic structure of descriptions (specifically, modifier placement), thus arguably obscuring the role of content determination.